eneliviu/drf-backend-api/README.md

     * Tests include:
         * Retrieving an image using a valid ID.
         * Handling retrieval of an image using an invalid ID.
+5. **ImageModelTests**:
+    * Verifies the functionality of the Image model, including creating and     updating images with valid and invalid data.
+    * Tests include:
+        * Creating an Image instance with valid data.
+        * Creating an Image instance with an invalid image file extension.
+        * Updating an Image instance with a new valid image.
+        * Updating an Image instance with an invalid image file extension.
+        * Testing the `__str__` method of the Image model.
+6. **ImageModelValidationTests**:
+    * Verifies the validation logic of the Image model's save method.
+    * Tests include:
+        * Validating a new image with an invalid extension.
+        * Validating an updated image with an invalid extension.

 ### Running Tests
 To run the tests, use the following command: